Mentorship Academy: Supporting Local, Disadvantaged Youth

 The Academy syllabus and schedule will be posted online, as well as a portal to submit nominations for attendees.

-The Academy will meet for a full day each month, with a deep dive into a chosen topic and a site/field visit each session.
+The Academy meets for a full day each month, with a deep dive into a chosen topic and a site/field visit each session.

-Prep assignments will be set prior to each meeting.
+Prep assignments are set prior to each meeting.
 Planned topics include leadership, teamwork, developing a career path, good life choices, resume creation/interviewing, household budgeting/personal investing, civics, business, and religion/philosophy.
 A guest speaker who is a noted authority on the day’s topic will be scheduled for each session.

-Site visits will include locations in construction, farming/agriculture, retail small business, and energy development.
-Site visits will be coordinated with local companies and organizations.
+Site visits include locations such as construction, manufacturing, chemicals, farming/agriculture, retail small business, energy development, logistics, and more.
+Site visits are coordinated with local companies and organizations.

 By the end of the annual Academy program, each student will have developed lasting relationships with their fellow students, an influential network of local leaders as supporters and resources, and a more rounded understanding of the wider region’s opportunities and strengths.
 Academy graduates will be asked to serve as young mentors for future students entering the Academy in subsequent years.

-Founding Academy partners include CNX Resources, The Bus Stops Here Foundation, and the Builders Guild of Southwestern Pennsylvania.
-Additional partners will be added as the Academy calendar and program are built.
+Founding Academy partners include CNX Resources, The Bus Stops Here Foundation, and the Builders Guild of Western Pennsylvania.
+Additional partners will be added as the Academy progresses.